3DCP-TUe/ConcreteCandyTracker/README.md

 # Concrete Candy Tracker

 Concrete Candy Tracker is a software package developed for conducting tracer experiments in concrete processing.
 The experiment is described in detail in the paper titled "[An in-line dye tracer experiment to measure the residence time in continuous concrete processing](https://link.springer.com/article/10.1617/s11527-024-02378-y)".

-The experiment uses a digital image processing (DIP) technique to detect a dye — Rhomadine B — which stains the concrete with a candy cane-like effect.
+The tool includes software for data acquisition and template files for analyzing the results, such as deriving residence time functions from the acquired data.
+The tracer experiment uses a digital image processing (DIP) technique to detect a dye or pigment used as tracer material.
+The name originates from the dye Rhodamine B, which was initially used during the development of the experiment, as it stained the concrete with a candy cane–like effect.

 ## Hardware requirements